WebAssembly/design/Modules.md

 module name, the name of an exported function to import from the named module, and the signature to use for that import within the importing module.
-Within a module, the import can be [directly called](AstSemantics.md#calls) like a function (according to its locally-declared signature).
+Within a module, the import can be [directly called](AstSemantics.md#calls) like a function (according to the signature of the import).
+When the imported module is also WebAssembly, it would be an error if the signature of the import doesn't match the signature of the export.

 The WebAssembly spec does not define how imports are interpreted:
 * the host environment can interpret the module name as a file path, a URL,